Preventive Eye Care: 11 Ways to Protect Vision and Eye Health

 Introduction:

-Have you ever known that globally 2.2 billion people are suffering from vision impairment and about 50% of such cases are preventable?
+Did you know that more than 2.2 billion people worldwide live with vision impairment and about 50% of such cases are preventable?
 (WHO, 2023)

 Now think the above fact for just a moment : “How many hours today you have spent in seeing any screen?”